 And that is how you grow avocados!

 Are you ready to grow some avocados of your own?
 I hope you found this article to be useful and interesting.
 Above all, I hope it helps make all your homegrown avo dreams come true!
 Please feel free to ask questions in the comments below, and spread the love by sharing this article.
-Stay tuned for a more in-depth review of different avocado varieties!
+Stay tuned for a more in-depth review of different avocado plant varieties!